Romero is the latest addition to the hospitality group’s senior leadership team as it accelerates its global expansion plans

 Romero holds a degree from the renowned Ecole Hôtelière de Lausanne and Les Roches Hotel Management School, bringing a wealth of knowledge and passion to his work.
 A true globetrotter, he thrives on finding exciting development opportunities across the globe and delivering exceptional guest experiences in every completed project.

 Romero’s appointment as Minor Hotels’ Chief Development and Luxury Officer follows a string of senior hires as the hospitality group ramps up its expansion.
-In recent months, Puneet Dhawan joined Minor Hotels in Bangkok as Head of Asia, and the group announced the appointment of Gonzalo Aguilar to replace current Europe & Americas CEO Ramón Aragonés following his retirement in January 2025.
-Dhawan and Aguilar bring a wealth of experience from major hospitality players to spearhead the group’s growth in their respective regions.
+In recent months, the group announced the appointment of Gonzalo Aguilar to replace current Europe & Americas CEO Ramón Aragonés following his retirement in January 2025.
+Aguilar brings a wealth of experience from major hospitality players to spearhead the group’s growth in their respective regions.

 The senior appointments to Minor Hotels’ senior leadership team come as it is accelerating its global development, targeting more than 200 new openings by the end of 2026—a 40% increase from its property count at the start of 2024.
 The company aims to grow its room inventory by more than 30,000 keys as part of its ambitious expansion strategy.